 RBM80 ball mill - technical features

-• Best solution for pastry shops with three-phase power supply.
+• Suitable for pastry shops with three-phase power supply.

-• Water-jacketed tank with a 2 kW heating element.
+• Water-jacketed tank with integrated 2 kW electric heating.

 • Top lid with gas springs and safety switch.